Bournemouth Beach Huts

 Sixty Million Postcards

-An oasis of pure funkiness amidst drinks-promotion Bournemouth, Sixty Million draws a decidedly beatnik crowd.
+An oasis of hipster grunginess amid pound-a-pint Bournemouth, Sixty Million draws a decidedly beatnik crowd.
 Worn wooden floors and...

-The seafood and setting are hard to beat – bag a chair on the decked terrace jutting out over the sand, watch the waves lap Bournemouth...
+The seafood and setting are hard to beat – bag a chair on the decking beside the sand, watch the waves lap Bournemouth Pier and tuck...

 Russell-Cotes Rd · interesting places nearby